 The Muse and an Angel Named Trixie

-Deadlines matter.
-Real deadlines – like a broadcast air date -- really matter, especially if you want to keep your job.
-In the television world, there are responsibilities to consider with a deadline, like on-air promotions, newspaper ads, personal interviews, a viewer guide article, TIVO program guide deadlines, streaming uploads.
-It can feel like a train in a tunnel bearing down on you.
+In the world of television, deadlines matter.
+Especially real deadlines, like the broadcast air date.
+There is so much that follows a broadcast air date... like on-air promotions, newspaper ads, personal interviews, a viewer guide article, TIVO program guide deadlines, and streaming uploads.
+It can feel like being in a tunnel with a train bearing down on you.

 Words also matter.
-And one of the things that you discover when working for Idaho Public Television is that what you wrote in 1989 can still be airing almost 40 years later, all across the state.
+And one of the things that you discover when working for Idaho Public Television is that what you wrote in 1989 can still be airing almost 40 years later, across the entire state.
 Words have power.
 They have impact.
 They can teach.
 They can also haunt you and trip you up.
-Sometimes it’s best to just use fewer of them.
-All hail to the words.
+Sometimes it’s best to use fewer of them.

 As Outdoor Idaho began exploring complicated issues – and we took on every major environmental issue facing the Intermountain West – we realized our shows would likely air for decades, both on Thursday and Sunday evenings and on social media.
-That’s an added burden for a locally produced program, especially when covering topics like Wilderness and public lands, wolves and endangered species, water quality and quantity, and the change in climate patterns in a conservative state.
+That’s an added burden for a locally produced program, especially when covering topics like Wilderness and public lands, wolves and endangered species, water quality and quantity, and the change in climate patterns.

 I preferred to handle controversial public policy issues myself.
 There was always a tight-rope element to these kinds of topics, and I appreciated the challenge they provided.
-Since I -- and IdahoPTV -- would be the ones taking the heat if something blew up, it was important to me that I be the lead producer and writer of the public affairs shows.
+Since I would be the one taking the heat if something blew up, it was important to me that I be the lead producer and the writer of the public affairs shows.

-Everyone we interviewed for these shows received the same admonition.
+Everyone we interviewed for our shows received the same admonition.
 We had contacted them because they offered an important perspective.
 We appreciated their willingness to trust us.
-In return, we would make them look good, by taking out the awkward pauses and the umms and the ahhs, making sure the lighting and the background looked appealing, sometimes even asking them to respond twice to a question if you were sure they could say it better.
+In return, we would make them look good, by taking out the awkward pauses and the umms and the ahhs, making sure the lighting and the background looked appealing, sometimes even asking them to respond later in the interview to the same question, if I was sure I could get them to say it better.

 The attention to fairness and to details was one of the reasons the programs have held up so well and are still relevant more than 20 years later.
 It's one of the reasons we never heard anyone accuse us of misrepresenting their point of view.